 Time in Oslo, Norway

-Daylight saving time is in effect in Oslo.
+Daylight saving time is not in effect in Oslo.

 Daylight saving time (DST) changes in Oslo

 |Change Type||Time and Date of DST Change||Time Change|

 |DST ended||Sunday, October 30, 2022 at 3:00||The clocks were put back an hour.|

 |DST begins||Sunday, March 26, 2023 at 2:00||The clocks will be put forward an hour.|

 |DST ends||Sunday, October 29, 2023 at 3:00||The clocks will be put back an hour.|

 See the monthly sunrise, sunset, and twilight table for Oslo

 The length of a solar day is determined by the time that it takes for the Earth to complete a full rotation around its axis and equals 24 hours.
 The Earth’s rotation on its axis leads to change between day and night.
 Another consequence of this rotation is the fact that while moving by 15° from West to East local solar time increases by an hour.